khuiqel/q4b-archive/README.md

 ## Stuff that works

 * drag and drop files to build list
-* compress files using Zstd and LZ4 (or uncompressed), mostly

-## Stuff that doesn't work
+* compress/decompress files using: LZ4, Zstd, Brotli

-* compression level of the files
+* set the files' compression level
-* hashing

 ## Unordered TODO list

+* dictionary compression
+* CMake: always Release on the submodules
 * SDL: drop files only in the box (instead of the entire window)
-* fix monitor scaling not changing window size (seems to be an ImGui issue with SDL3)
 * *robustness*
 * force Endianness when creating/decoding archives
 * benchmarks to make graph for compression level vs time vs space
-* tests
 * much other stuff
+* streaming files when compressing/decompressing
 * P3A compatibility mode?
 * set git submodules to shallow